 Enrollment in these classes is by request of the Special Education Department only.
-Return to Content Locator Page

-Assisted Study (850AS)
+850 AS Assisted Study (General)

 One Semester - .5 Credit Students may take this for more than one year.

 Assisted Study is a Guided Study course that provides students with the opportunity with assistance and time to complete classroom assignments or school projects.
 Students typically work on their own or in a small group that is structured and supported by the supervising Special Educator.
 This is also a time for the Special Educator to complete Vocational training and Education and provide the Specially Designed Instruction within the Student's Individual Educational Plan.